 It’s hard to picture rock music without the electric guitar.
 It’s undoubtedly one of the most legendary instruments in the history of rock and roll.
 However, what exactly is the guitar’s role in a band, and what responsibilities do guitar players have?

-In a time before rock music, the guitar player was a member of the rhythm section.
-Its function was to play the chords of a song in the background for singers.
-As time progressed, the guitar took a more central role in genres such as blues and R&B and would expand its rhythm duties and also sometimes used to be a lead instrument.
-This style of blues guitar playing set the blueprint for what rock guitar would become by giving us the bluesy guitar solo, distortion, and the use of riffs.
-Players we can look to for popularizing this electric blues style would be T-Bone Walker and Muddy Waters.
+Before the rise of rock music, guitar players were typically part of the rhythm section.
+Their main purpose was to play the chords of a song in the background to support the singers.
+However, as time went on, the guitar became a more prominent instrument in music genres like blues and R&B. It expanded its role in rhythm and even became a lead instrument.
+This bluesy style of guitar playing laid the foundation for what rock guitar would eventually become.
+It gave us iconic elements like the bluesy guitar solo, distortion, and the use of riffs.
+We can attribute the popularization of this electric blues style to players like T-Bone Walker and Muddy Waters.

-Interested in learning how to play guitar?
-Learn more about taking lessons from our award-winning music instructors HERE!
+Are you interested in learning how to play the guitar?
+Discover more about taking lessons from our award-winning music instructors by clicking HERE!